Skin blemish reduction using Advanced Electrolysis (electro-cauterisation)

 This treatment has been successfully used for many decades having started in the early 1900’s where electrolysis was often used to treat broken capillaries, warts, and spider naevi.
 Since then the technologies and techniques have continually progressed, and we use the most up to date Apilus and Sterex equipment and update our training regularly.

-Monica is an experienced electrologist and is a registered BIAE member, and has post graduate certificates in Level 4 Advanced Electrolysis and in Advanced Cosmetic Procedures.
+Monica is an experienced electrologist and is a registered BIAE member, and has post graduate certificates in Level 4 Advanced Electrolysis.
 Monica has been accredited with MASCED UK for the early detection and prevention of skin cancer and melanoma since 2018 and has also undertaken dermascopy training.
 We do not treat pigmented moles or any new or growing skin lesion of any type and advise our clients to monitor any change in skin blemish or mole and seek medical advice quickly if there is any change for example in colour, shape or growth.
+Prior to treatment with electrolysis we normally advise clients to have their blemish checked by a GP/Doctor.

 At The Skin and Beauty Clinic our aim is to help you achieve ‘your best skin possible’ and an individual treatment plan will be devised according to your specific skin needs.